 This is an exceptional route which you will be unlikely to find anywhere else!
-A stunning six-day Nordic ski journey, which begins in Geilo the gateway to the famous Hardangervidda National Park.
+A stunning six-day Nordic ski journey, 'classic' style track skiing, which begins in Geilo the gateway to the famous Hardangervidda National Park.
 We enjoy 145 kms (90 miles) of track skiing, which takes us through varied and beautiful mountainous terrain.
 We visit remote valleys and stay in characterful hotels, and mountain lodges while our luggage is transported for us.
 This is Nordic ski touring at its best!

 We are delighted to bring you The Hallingdal Track, a fabulous mountain journey on Nordic skis.
 As far as we are aware we are the only ski guiding company to offer this trip, which in our minds is one of the best.
 A constantly changing panorama as we make our way south-east from the ski town of Geilo to the mountains of Norefjell.
 We ski through stunning mountain terrain which is high above the tree-line offering views of distant horizons.
 Unusually for Nordic track skiing our route takes us over the summits of two mountains, Dyna and Hallingsnatten.